codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 		:param	string	$table: Table name to add the column to
 		:param	array	$field: Column definition(s)
-		:returns:	TRUE on success, FALSE on failure
+		:returns:	true on success, false on failure
 		:rtype:	bool

 		Adds a column to a table.
 Usage:  See `Adding a Column to a Table`_.